 Guidelines for SubmissionSubmission is open to all; you do not need to be a member of the NYS TESOL association to submit a manuscript.
 The editorial board seeks submissions in the following four categories:

-2. Brief reports (8-10 pages inclusive of references, tables, and figures): These articles are briefer and less formal than feature articles.
-Based on current or emergent trends in the field of TESOL, brief reports include (a) pilot studies, (b) research in progress, (c) action research, or (d) policy briefs.
-All submissions are blind peer reviewed.
+2. Brief reports (3000-4500 words, inclusive of references, tables, and figures): These articles are briefer and less formal than feature articles.
+Based on current or emergent trends in the field of TESOL, brief reports include (a) pilot studies, (b) research in progress, or (c) policy briefs.
+All submissions are peer reviewed.
+Note 1: NYSTJ does not publish ‘best practices’ but on occasion it may publish a strong pedagogically oriented brief report, framed within a specific theory of learning, or teaching.
+Note 2: NYSTJ does not publish literature reviews, unless they are “state of the art’ reviews by leaders in the field.

-3. Materials reviews (2-4 pages): The NYS TESOL Journal welcomes submissions of ESOL resources in print, e-version or web-based.
+3. Materials (book and online resources) reviews (500-1000 words, inclusive of references): The NYS TESOL Journal welcomes submissions of ESOL resources in print, e-version or web-based.
 The materials should be related to teaching practices.
 Currently, we encourage prospective reviewers to select the materials for review and check with the Editors for relevance.
 If you wish to review resources on technology or anything related to e-sources or software, please be mindful of the most recent editions or observe the up-to-two-year publishing date.
 Reviews are typically 2-4 pages long, double-spaced.
 All submissions are peer-reviewed.

-4. Readers' comments and views (1-2 pages): The Journal welcomes comments from the readership on published articles in any of the following formats: a reflection, reaction, short analysis, brief critique, or a personal experience connected to any of the article topics or issues.
+4. Readers’ comments and views (500-1000 words, inclusive of references): The Journal welcomes comments from the readership on published articles in any of the following formats: a reflection, reaction, short analysis, brief critique, or a personal experience connected to any of the article topics or issues.
 It should be no more than 500 words in length.
 This contribution is editor-reviewed.

 Manuscript Format• Manuscript style and bibliographic references should conform to the conventions specified in the Publication Manual of the American Psychological Association, 6th Edition.